microsoft/responsible-ai-toolbox-genbit/README.md

 - Non-binary: terms that specifically refer to non-binary people and that are not typically used to refer to men or women - these terms require abandoning the idea of there being only two genders
 - All-gender: terms that can refer to people of any gender, including men, women, and non-binary people

 <b>Motivation for this split</b>: If we just put both non-binary and all-gender terms in the same txt file, we will not get any meaningful numbers out of GenBiT because the all-gender terms are so much more frequent and they're often used to refer to binary people, so we wouldn't really be measuring the anti-non-binary bias that we would like to measure.
 On the other hand, if we only use the explicitly non-binary terms, we'll miss a lot of textual references to non-binary people that we would catch for binary people (e.g., we'd catch "brother" and "sister", but not "sibling").
-(This is similar to how we catch "actress", but miss "actor" because it's ambiguous.)

 We combined the categories “non-binary” and “all-gender” into one word list.